MtPelerin/bridge-v2/docs/ComplianceRegistry.md

 ## Attributes nomenclature

-Attributes is an array of uint256.
+Attributes is an array of uint256 for EVM chains, nat for Tezos chain.

 Attribute id | Attribute name | Attribute description
 --- | --- | ---